Integrated Demand Forecasting:

 Data Science in Demand Forecasting:

-Data science and machine learning are commonly used across many industries including the Fashion industry to deliver a wide range of predictive and prescriptive analysis.
+Data science and machine learning are commonly used across many industries, including the Fashion industry to deliver a wide range of predictive and prescriptive analyses.

 Let’s see the processes of setting up a demand forecasting problem with the help of data science.